Elevator Industry Trends for 2024

 Elevator Industry Trends

 Recordkeeping is a code requirement that is the building’s responsibility; however, the building personnel almost always rely on their elevator service provider for this.
 The service providers are providing their information stating what they did to the building.
-Buildings rely on the elevator companies and are paying thousands, hundreds of thousands, and even millions of dollars a year without any checks and balances.
+Buildings rely on elevator companies and are paying thousands, hundreds of thousands, and even millions of dollars a year without any checks and balances.
 They rely on the elevator companies.
 It is interesting that there is governance for all other mechanics and operations of a building, but none for elevator service providers.
 Buildings can put some governance around elevators by simply keeping their own records – either manually, or with software like the ElevatorApp.
 The ElevatorApp tracks all of the elevator maintenance service, inspections, testing dates, callbacks, and basically everything you need for your elevators.
-It has become extremely easy for buildings to keep records (especially since they are required to by code); however, buildings are not doing so.Elevator Industry Trends
+It has become extremely easy for buildings to keep records (especially since they are required to by code); however, buildings are not doing so.

 Passing Inspection

 “If I pass inspection, my elevator is fine”.
 It is common for property managers and others to feel that if they pass inspection, their elevator is working great; This is not always the case.
-An inspection that’s been completed by the authority having jurisdiction is a safety inspection that was performed to ensure the elevator is code compliant.
-An inspection does not take into consideration the performance of an elevator, age, obsolescence, parts availability, callbacks maintenance, overcharges, and many other variables.
+An inspection that’s been completed by the authority having jurisdiction is a safety inspection that was performed to ensure the elevator is code-compliant.
+An inspection does not take into consideration the performance of an elevator, age, obsolescence, parts availability, callback maintenance, overcharges, and many other variables.
 Unfortunately, when someone is buying a building, they look at the inspection records and think that because it has passed inspection, the elevator is in great shape – without considering all of the other variables

 Proprietary Equipment